jadecobra/python_tdd_exercises/source/sleep duration.rst

     class TestSleepDuration(unittest.TestCase):

-  the terminal updates to show an :doc:`AttributeError` since we do not have a definition for ``duration`` in `sleep_duration.py`
+  the terminal updates to show an :doc:`AttributeError` since I do not have a definition for ``duration`` in `sleep_duration.py`

-* we update our list of exceptions encountered
+* I update the list of exceptions encountered

   .. code-block:: python